arfc/2025-macmillan-ans/README.md

-# Rhys's ANS Winter Conference Abstract
+# Rhys's Technical Workshop on Fuel Cycle Simulation Abstract
-In this folder, we will outline and write Rhys's abstract for the winter conference.
+In this folder, we will outline and write Rhys's abstract for TWoFCS.

 ## Steps:
-- [ ] Read papers about your topic and take notes.
+- [ ] Review Greg's work on pyre and take notes.
-- [ ] Write the background section based on your notes.
-- [ ] Decide the question based on what is absent from the literature.
-- [ ] Outline the parts of the simulation and what metrics you'll use.
+- [ ] Review safeguards literature and take notes
-- [ ] Write the introduction based on the plan.
+- [ ] Write the background section based on notes.
-- [ ] Detail what information you need for the simulation.
+- [ ] Ask Nathan for a summary of Cyclus and archetypes.
-- [ ] Build/run the simulations.
-- [ ] Analyze the metrics outlined before.
-- [ ] Write Results.
-- [ ] Write Conclusions.
 - [ ] Write Abstract.

-## Potential Questions
-1. What are the economic benefits of reprocessing HALEU vs LEU?
-2. How is proliferation risk changed when reprocessing HALEU vs LEU?
-3. When reprocessing metal vs oxide fuel,what are the different methods that would need to be employed for HALEU?

-### Final Question
+### Final Goal
 <!-- Think about how you are going to compare results or insert a control -->
-What is the proliferation risk of reprocessing HALEU and how does it compare to the risk for LEU?
+Update pyre to work with the current version of cyclus and replicate the results from Greg's thesis.
 ## Cocktail Hour Summary
 <!-- 2 sentences max -->
-Reprocessing fuel saves the good stuff from being thrown away, but there is a risk that bad actors will reprocess to make weapons.
-There are methods of reprocessing that have less of a proliferation risk, and luckily with the new generation of fuel, HALEU, there is even less of a risk.
+Fuel cycle simulations are good tools for determining valuable information about fuel cycles.
+Proliferation resistance is essential to modern fuel cycles, and it can be accounted for by using pyre in conjunction with pyre.
 ### Keywords
 <!-- What 4/5 words are most relevant to your work -->
-Proliferation, HALEU, TRISO, Cyclus ...
+Proliferation, Cyclus, pyre ...

 ## Key Metrics
 <!-- SWU, Isotopes, Mass of Fuel fresh/used, Energy Output are common -->